Leander Independent School District

-Leander Independent School District is a school district based in Leander, Texas (USA) and covering a total of 200 sqmi in Leander, Cedar Park, Georgetown, Jonestown, Round Rock in Williamson County and northwest Austin in Travis County.
+Leander Independent School District is a school district based in Leander, Texas (USA) and covering a total of 200 sqmi in Leander, Cedar Park, Georgetown, Jonestown, and Round Rock in Williamson County, as well as northwest Austin in Travis County.
 In 2015, the school district was rated "Met Standards" by the Texas Education Agency.

 The district has a "CollegeConnection" arrangement with Austin Community College.